Fiorella Terenzi: Authors: Books and publications

 Formerly represented by talent/literary agents the William Morris Agency, Terenzi is best known for her CD-ROM Invisible Universe (Voyager Company, 1995), which blends astronomy and music into an entertaining and enlightening voyage through the stars.
 The title won the SIGCAT (Special Interest Group on CD Applications and Technology) award for "Most Creative Application of Multimedia in Higher and Adult Education".

-Dr. Terenzi is also known for a sexually charged book about science entitled Heavenly Knowledge (Avon Books/Harper Collins), which explores astronomy as a metaphor for human relationships and humanity's place in the universe.
+Terenzi is also known for a sexually charged book about science entitled Heavenly Knowledge (Avon Books/Harper Collins), which explores astronomy as a metaphor for human relationships and humanity's place in the universe.
 The book, covered on ABC Radio, Talk of The Nation, BBC Radio, and SyFy, has been translated into Italian (Musica Dalle Stelle, Sterling Kupfer)—bundled with her music CD Galactically Yours—as well as German (Der Kosmos ist weiblich, Bertelsmann/Goldmann), Latvian and other languages.

 Terenzi wrote the foreword for Paula Berinstein's book Making Space Happen: Private Space Efforts and the People Behind Them and has been featured in a full chapter in Laura Woodmansee's Women of Space: Cool Careers on the Final Frontier and in the music and technology book The Art of Digital Music by Kelli Richards and David Battino.
 She also provided a technical review of the educational text book The Physics of Everyday Phenomena by Thomas Griffith, and University Physics for the Physical and Life Sciences by Philip Kesten and David Tauk.